Sport of athletics: Track and field

 Track and field competitions emerged in the late 19th century and were typically contested between athletes who were representing rival educational institutions, military organisations and sports clubs.
 Participating athletes may compete in one or more events, according to their specialities.
 Men and women compete separately.
 Track and field comes in both indoor and outdoor formats, with most indoor competitions occurring in winter, while outdoor events are mostly held in summer.
-The sport is defined by the venue in which the competitions are held – the track and field stadium.
+The sport is defined by the venue in which the competitions are held – the athletics stadium.

 A variety of running events are held on the track which fall into three broad distance categories: sprints, middle-distance, and long-distance track events.
 Relay races feature teams comprising four runners each, who must pass a baton to their teammate after a specified distance with the aim of being the first team to finish.
 Hurdling events and the steeplechase are a variation upon the flat running theme in that athletes must clear obstacles on the track during the race.
 The field events come in two types – jumping and throwing competitions.
 In throwing events, athletes are measured by how far they hurl an implement, with the common events being the shot put, discus, javelin, and hammer throw.
 There are four common jumping events: the long jump and triple jump are contests measuring the horizontal distance an athlete can jump, while the high jump and pole vault are decided on the height achieved.
 Combined events, which include the decathlon (typically competed by men) and heptathlon (typically competed by women), are competitions where athletes compete in a number of different track and field events, with each performance going toward a final points tally.

 The most prestigious track and field contests occur within athletics championships and athletics programmes at multi-sport events.
 The Olympic athletics competition and World Championships in Athletics, and the Paralympic athletics competition and World Para Athletics Championships, are the highest and most prestigious levels of competition in track and field.
 Track and field events have become the most prominent part of major athletics championships and many famous athletes within the sport of athletics come from this discipline.
 Discrete track and field competitions are found at national championships-level and also at annual, invitational track and field meets.
 Meetings range from elite competitions – such as those in the IAAF Diamond League series – to basic all comers track meets, inter-sports club meetings and schools events, which form the grassroots of track and field.